pragmalang/pragma/docs/features/permissions.md

 ## Example Online Course App

-Let's say we're designing an online course management tool.
+Let's say we're designing an online course management app.
 Each instructor teaches one course, and they control which students enrol in it.
 Instructors, students, and courses can be modeled as follows:

 ```pragma
 @user